MohammAAA/Self-Driving-Cars-Specialization/1- Introduction to Self Driving Cars/Week 2.md

         - Field of view

 ##### RADAR
     Radio Detection and Ranging sensor.
-      RADAR detects large objects and giving relative speed estimation robustly RADAR is ammune to weather and lighting conditions
+    RADAR detects large objects and giving relative speed estimation robustly RADAR is ammune to weather and lighting condition
       - Comparison metrics:
         - Detection range
         - Field of view
         - position & speed measuremnt accuracy

       - RADAR has some configurations:
         - short range, wide field of view
         - long range, narrow field of view

  ##### SONAR (ultrasonics)
     SONAR is a short range, low-cost sensor
     It's used widely for parking scenarios
     Robust to lighting and precipitation conditions
     - Comparison metrics:
       - Maximum range
       - Detection FOV
       - Cost

   - Proprioceptive Sensors:

  ##### GNSS
     Measure ego vehicle position and velocity
     GNSS accuracy varies depending on the actual positioning methods and the corrections used (RTK, PPP, DGPS)
 ##### IMU
-    Measure the angular rotation rate and acceleration
-    - Both the GNSS and IMU combined can be used to estimate 3D orientation of the vehicle (heading)
+    Measure the angular rotation rate and acceleration -Both the GNSS and IMU combined can be used to estimate 3D orientation of the vehicle (heading)

-    - Wheel odometry
+##### Wheel odometry
     Measures and tracks the wheel velocity and orientation and uses these measurements to calculate overall speed and orientation (position drift) of the car.
     It's the same sensor that tracks the mileage on our vehicles

 - To conclude: it's too important to carefully select your combination of sensors with the appropriate configurations.

 ![](Images/Week2_carSensors.png)

-- Computing Hardware:\
+#### Computing Hardware
 We need a very powerful hardware to take in all sensors data, compute and output the needed commands to drive the vehicle Most companies prefer to design their own specific hardware, but some generic hardware options are available (ex.: Nvidia drive PX, Intel & Mobileye 'eyeQ')\
 Of course the hardware contains either GPUs, FPGAs or custom ASICs to do the specific type of computation we need for image processing, segmentation, ...